DLR-RM/RAFCON/doc/tutorials.rst

 Store both state machines (by pressing button "Save state machine" or Ctrl+s) to sub-folders of ``~/Desktop/rafcon_tutorial_library`` by entering a the library folder and assigning a name in the dialog window.
-The name is used to generate a the new library state machine path.
+The name is used to generate the new library state machine path.

 Now press the button "Refresh Libraries".
 The new libraries will be now available in the library tree.
 They can be used to create more complex state machines.

-Using Drag&Drop, the created library state machines can be re-combined as in the "Screenshot of the finished tutorial" and the input port values can be modified to generate the same console info prints while a run of the state machine.
+Using Drag&Drop, the created library state machines can be re-combined as in the "Screenshot of the finished library tutorial" and the input port values can be modified to generate similar console info prints while running the state machine.

 .. _tutorial_rafcon_library_path: